"Unable to move even a single step": Mechanism, policy and practice in the disciplinary smart city

 With the mechanisms in place for the state to, for example, prevent citizens buying travel tickets, we should consider the polices according to which decisions are made.
 China is an authoritarian state, so there is no particular restraint on the government to devise policies that are fair, reasonable or non-discriminatory.
 There is also nothing to stop the state implementing policies opaquely, whereby citizens are subject to the application of rules that are unclear, unreasonably complex, unspecific, or so broad in their potential scope that they can be applied arbitrarily.

-A key principle of the rule of law is that laws should be sufficiently clear and precise such that someone subject to them should reasonably be able to discern in advance whether a course of action would be lawful or not.
+A key principle law is legal certainty: that laws should be sufficiently clear and precise such that someone subject to them should reasonably be able to discern in advance whether a course of action would be lawful or not so that they can choose to regulate themselves accordingly (or not).

 Justice also requires that new laws are not applied retroactively, so that people who have acted in a way that is lawful at the time are not subsequently punished when the law is changed.
 China’s social credit system provides none of these safeguards.
 Rather, it implements a system by which fine-grained control of social behaviour can be exerted purely according to the changing whims of the state.